TEAC-CAEP Accreditation

 As required by Ohio law, national accreditation occurs every seven years.
-CWRU is currently engaged in the national accreditation process with CAEP that will conclude with the 2021-2022 year.
+CWRU currently holds the status of full accreditation, through June 30, 2029.

-As part of the national accreditation process, CWRU teacher programs leading to licensure must comply with CAEP’s five standards:
+As part of the national accreditation process, CWRU teacher education programs leading to licensure must comply with CAEP’s seven standards:

 Standard 1.
 Content and Pedagogical Knowledge